 If you require shelves that can hold heavy hardcovers, an ample number of books, and sturdy bookends, weight capacity is something you should consider when selecting a bookcase.
 Most small units are capable of holding 15 to 25 pounds of weight per shelf, while larger units can hold up to 50 pounds per shelf.
 Before selecting a bookcase for your space and arranging heavy items on it, consider how much weight you intend to place on each shelf.

 Some bookcases offer specific designs or features that make them more flexible, such as:

-- Wheels: With wheels, bookcases move easily.
+- Mobility: With wheels, bookcases move easily throughout the room.